Sociology of the history of science: Science as a social enterprise

 Early scientific societies provided valuable functions, including a community open to and interested in empirical inquiry, and also more familiar with and more educated about the subject.
 In 1758, with the aid of his pupils, Lagrange established a society, which was subsequently incorporated as the Turin Academy.

 Much of what is considered the modern institution of science was formed during its professionalization in the 19th century.
 During this time the location of scientific research shifted primarily to universities, though to some extent it also became a standard component of industry as well.
 In the early years of the 20th century, especially after the role of science in the first World War, governments of major industrial nations began to invest heavily in scientific research.
 This effort was dwarfed by the funding of scientific research undertaken by all sides in World War II, which produced such "wonder weapons" as radar, rocketry, and the atomic bomb.
 During the Cold War, a large amount of government resources were poured into science by the United States, USSR, and many European powers.
-It was during this time that DARPA funded nationwide computer networks, one of them eventually under the internet protocol.
+It was during this time that DARPA funded nationwide computer networks including ARPANET the precursor to the Internet.
 In the post-Cold War era, a decline in government funding from many countries has been met with an increase of industrial and private investment.
 The funding of science is a major factor in its historical and global development.
 So although science is hypothetically international in scope, in a practical sense it has usually centered around wherever it could find the most funding.

 During the Scientific Revolution, early scientists communicated in Latin, which had been the language of academia during the Middle Ages, and which was read and written by scholars from many countries.
 In the mid-1600s, publications started to appear in local languages.
 By 1900, German, French and English were dominant.
 Anti-German sentiment caused by World War I and World War II and boycotts of German scientists resulted in the loss of German as a scientific language.
 In later decades of the 20th century, the economic dominance and scientific productivity of the United States led to the rise of English, which after the end of the Cold War has become the dominant language of scientific communication.